ricekot/ricekot.github.io/_posts/2019-06-05-anime-or-cartoon.md

-# Anime and Cartoons
+---
+layout: post
+title:  "Anime or Cartoon"
+---

 This blog post is actually a jupyter notebook, converted to markdown.
-If interested, you can find this notebook [here]().
+If interested, you can find this notebook [here](https://github.com/akshathkothari/akshathkothari.github.io/tree/master/_jupyter).

 After watching the first lesson video of the fastai course, ['Practical Deep Learning for Coders'](http://course.fast.ai/), I was moved.
 All those things that seemed would take years for me to achieve were now at my fingertips.